 - Growth potential: The money you contribute to your 401(k) is invested, so it has the potential to grow over time

-- Tax benefits: A 401(k) account can reduce your taxable income in the current year or allow for tax-free withdrawals in retirement.
+- Tax benefits: A 401(k) account can reduce your taxable income in the current year or allow for tax-free withdrawals in retirement, depending on the account you choose.